mrled/KeymapKit/www/content/docs/layout-complex.md

 - This layout implements a guide.
   You can click around on individual keys, or click the "Start Guide" button to be taken on a guided tour of the layout.
+- It uses `<kbd>` elements for nicely styled key-looking elements in the description.
+- It uses `<keymap-indicator>` elements to draw a line from the reference to a physical key on the board.
+  For instance, `<keymap-indicator id="l-t-1-3"><kbd>shift</kbd></keymap-indicator>` draws a line from that part of the key info to the physical key at `l-t-1-3`.

 ## The full layout